 At the Belvedere Palace Christmas market you will find over 40 stalls selling elaborate ornaments, handcrafted goods and Christmas treats.
 The entrance is free.

-This Christmas market is open from the 23rd November to the 26th December.
+This Christmas market is open from November 19 to December 26, 2021.

 Opening hours: Monday – Friday 11am – 9pm; Saturday – Sunday 10am – 9pm; 24th December 11am – 4pm; 25th – 26th December 11am – 7pm.

 Maria-Theresien Platz Christmas Market